Carpal Tunnel Syndrome

 Excessive scarring: depending on individual wound healing tendency

 If the wound heals without complications, your family doctor can carry out regular wound checks and stitch removal 14 days after the operation.
 A splint is not necessary and you can begin using your hand immediately after the anesthetic induced numbness has subsided.
-Avoid contact with water and weight-bearing loads (lifting heavy objects).
+Avoid contact with water until the wound has healed completely and weight-bearing loads (lifting heavy objects).
 Experience has shown, however, that already on the first day after the operation most patients report a significant reduction in the number of complaints that previously existed, e.g. can hold cutlery and get dressed without help.